melodyloveless/creativeCoding_fall2026/week2/index.md

 Connect ideas from class/course materials to the materials assigned above.
 See Brightspace for additional talking points.

 ### Coursework
-Before the end of the day on (Th) 9/10...
+Before the end of the day on (Th) 9/10:
   - Share your weekly reflection via Brightspace.

-Before the beginning of next class...
+Before the beginning of next class:
 - Review notes/materials as needed.
-- And complete:
+- And complete...
   - [Process Drawing](assignment.html)
   - Your response to our weekly readings.
 Submit your work and see additional instructions/tips on Brightspace.
   - [Week 1's Assignment ("Creative Coding is...")](https://melodyloveless.github.io/creativeCoding_fall2026/week1/coding_is.html) as needed.